pmgrollemund/qualenvic_plus/README.md

 - Implementation of statistical analysis methods in R to assess the relationship between milk quality and environmental impact.
 - Data preprocessing scripts to clean and prepare the datasets for analysis.
 - Statistical modeling scripts to perform the correlation analysis, including:
-  - Principal Component Analysis (PCA)
+  - Automatic Principal Component Analysis (PCA)
   - Analysis of Variance (ANOVA)
   - Correlation Analysis
+- Customization flexibility: The scripts are structured to enable easy customization.
+By modifying the information in the `data/dictionary.xlsx` file, users can perform similar analyses on different datasets without needing to change the scripts themselves.
+This feature enhances efficiency and encourages exploration of various datasets.

 ## Installation
 1. Clone this repository to your local machine.